HohShenYien/HohShenYien.github.io/_posts/2021-09-09-first-hackathon.md

 was really great, but execution?
 Slightly worse.
 Due to our inexperience (I had only made some simple apps, nothing complex), it took us quite long to preogress through like the starting phase.

-It took about like 2 weeks to get used to the development for my team, to finish one of the very first things like login, registration and profile page.
+It took us about like 2 weeks or so to get used to the development for my team, to finish one of the very first things like login, registration and profile page.
 Then, we moved on with a few more things like hosting the API codes on [pythonanywhere](https://www.pythonanywhere.com/).
 (I chose pythonanywhere instead of heroku because pythonanywhere gives an online storage of 512 MB which